BishopFox/BrokenHill/README.md

 	* StableLM 2
 * Filters and other controls to improve the results
 * A bunch of other stuff

+## FAQ

+### Can I run this using something other than an NVidia GPU?

+You can use the PyTorch `cpu` device if you really want to, but it will literally take hundreds of times longer to run, e.g. 2+ hours for a single iteration of the main loop.

+The `mps` (Metal for Mac OS) PyTorch back-end does not support some of the necessary features (e.g. nested tensors) yet, so using `--device mps` will cause the script to crash not long after loading the model.

+### Can I quantize the models to use less VRAM?

+No. The source code for this modified version is littered with my grumpy comments related to lack of support for quantized integer values in PyTorch for some of the features this tool depends upon.

 ## Setup